Upcoming Exhibition: GRAPHIC- the Counter Culture of Cartoons, Comics & Graphic Novels in Northeast Ohio

 Laura explains that though comics have faced discrimination from the high-art establishment, the possibilities of the genre are meaningful and infinite.
 “Comics fall somewhere in the twilight zone between fine art and the cinema… they are basically finished storyboards for movies of the mind.
 The artwork has no rules… Although there may be a commercial aspect to their creation”, a distinction often used to separate “low” art from “high” (or “fine” art from craft and commercial), “there is often the commonality of creative inspiration and dedication that is evident in the work, as long as the viewer does not dismiss it out of hand as low-brow… Any art that the viewer enjoys IS ‘fine’ art.”

 Harvey Pekar, the author of America Splendor, often said this about comics: “With the combination of words and pictures you can do anything.”
-This Summer, AAWR’s exhibition Graphic: The Counter Culture of Cartoons, Comics and Graphic Novels in Northeast Ohio uses words and pictures to do two very important things- appreciate local artists and celebrate art forms that have been historically undervalued.
+Please join the Artists Archives this Summer, as GRAPHIC uses the power of words and pictures to appreciate local creators and celebrate art in all its forms.

 Continuing in this vein of regional advocacy, the Artists Archives is also pleased to offer our program, The History of Street Art with Roger Gastman and Bob Peck on Saturday, August 18th.
 Location of program TBA